 A Daughter, an Emmy and, Sadly, the End

 She rounded out the 1960s with the sexual liberation comedy Bob & Carol & Ted & Alice (1969).
 After the birth of her daughter, Natasha Gregson, Natalie took a six-year break from acting.
 On returning, she made a few moderately successful films, but found juicier roles on television, including a remake of From Here to Eternity (1979), for which she took home a Golden Globe Award for Best Actress.
 At the time of her death, she was shooting the science fiction film Brainstorm (released in 1983) and had already mapped out plans for her next few projects, including her stage debut.
 Natalie was married twice, to Robert Wagner from 1957 until 1962 and then again in 1972 until her death; and Richard Gregson from 1969 to 1972.
 She had two children.
+At the time of her death she was 43.

 37. Peggy Lipton (1946-2019)